Hi👋, I’m Elham.

 Select Stories

-I interviewed sources, analyzed data, created visuals, and wrote the social media kit for Made Possible, a Public Environmental Data Partners’ inaugural story spotlighting those who use now-defunct federal environmental justice tools to serve their communities.
+The inaugural story Made Possible, a Public Environmental Data Partners series spotlighting those who use now-defunct federal environmental justice tools to serve their communities.

 Using user research from the City of Saint Paul and national datasets, I analyzed racial and income inequities in access to quality green jobs across three sectors.
 The findings were featured on the Beeck Center’s website, annual impact report and Full Stack Saint Paul.

-I led a multimedia story blending qualitative research, survey analysis, and community audio to show how residents and local governments co-designed digital tools to tackle blight, extreme heat, and access to household energy credits in U.S. cities.
+A multimedia story that blends qualitative research, survey analysis, and community audio to show how residents and local governments co-designed digital tools to tackle blight, extreme heat, and access to household energy credits in U.S. cities.

 Projects